Thrashback

-Thrashback is the sixth full-length studio album by American thrash metal band Whiplash.
+Thrashback is the sixth studio album by American thrash metal band Whiplash.
 It was released via Massacre Records and follows the previous year's offering, Sit Stand Kneel Prey.

 The album marked a return to the three-piece line-up which recorded the band's first two albums between 1985 and 1987 – famously all called Tony.
 In 1999, Massacre Records released a compilation of previously unavailable demo and live tracks, entitled Messages in Blood, before the untimely death of Tony Bono.

 Loudwire named Thrashback the best thrash metal album of 1998.